center-for-threat-informed-defense/security-stack-mappings/tools/README.md

                                 [--relationship {OR,AND}]
                                 [--include-aggregates] [--include-html]

-Build visualizations from mapping file(s)
+Build visualizations from mapping file(s).

 optional arguments:
   -h, --help            show this help message and exit